Rawezhham176/Ploy-Inter/README.md

 # Ploy-Inter

-## some explanation about interfaces and polymorphism
+## some examples about interfaces and polymorphism